chen0040/mxnet-vqa/demo/data/coco/ReadMe.md

 For data preprocessing please take a look at https://github.com/VedantYadav/VQA

+The origin val2014 images can be downloaded from http://cocodataset.org/#download

-Download the precomputed MS COCO features from http://cs.stanford.edu/people/karpathy/deepimagesent/coco.zip and extract them in this folder.
+The precomputed MS COCO features can be downloaded from http://cs.stanford.edu/people/karpathy/deepimagesent/coco.zip and extract them in this folder.